tsuwunrut-carecloud/system_generated_tasks/README.md

 ```
 - `type` is a required CodeableConcept
 - `valueRelatedArtifact` will contain all the information needed to support the Outcome Button
-- `valueRelatedArtifact.id` represents the type of button, position of button, and position inside a group if applicable -> buttonType-buttonIndex-groupIndex.
+- `valueRelatedArtifact.id` represents the type of button, position of button, and position inside a group if applicable -> `buttonType-buttonIndex-groupIndex`.
 If the button is not a group, please put a grupIndex of 0.
 - `valueRelatedArtifact.display` used to applay a css `variant` for the Button.
 - `valueRelatedArtifact.document.title` The label of the button
 - `valueRelatedArtifact.document.data` The mutation to execute.
 All the variables *MUST* be supplied.
 The UI will parse the data, and simply call